Kr4yZ33/WreckRace/README.md

 Backstory

 In Eons past, in the farthest reaches of the Universe, five Ancient Elementals (AEs) were spawned during the cataclysmic event of two stars colliding.
-Each representing the element that gave them life, Fire, Earth, Air, Water and Void (Note change Forrest below to Void).
+Each representing the element that gave them life, Fire, Earth, Air, Water and Void.

 For a long time the AEs were content with building the planets they had occupied.
 Each molding the planet over time to represent their element, each and every planet a wonder of the Universe, a unique sight to behold.